NYPL/digarch/staging/FTK-Evidence.md

 ## Review PII

-* Check for and label potentially personal information (PII).
+* Check for and label personal identifiable information (PII).

 * Navigate to the Live Search and select the Pattern tab.